developer-zebra/developer-zebra-site/src/enterprise-keyboard/1-0/guide/setup/index.md

 Actions to be executed on the Android Settings panel:
 1. <b>Open Language and input</b>
-2. Add a check for <b>'Enterprise Keyboard'</b> to enable it on the device
+2. Add a check for <b>"Enterprise Keyboard"</b> to enable it on the device
 3. <b>Select Enterprise Keyboard</b> as the default input device
 4. <b>Select a language</b> (if other than the system default)